 Princess Flora is the female meal ticket of Honey Honey No Suteki Na Bouken, and rich men from all over the world show up at her birthday party to ask her hand in marriage.
 It annoys her to be treated as a prize, so she tuckes her diamond ring into a cooked fish and chucks it out the window, where it is eaten by a cat (Honey's kitten Mimi) on the ground.
 She then says anyone who can retrieve the diamond ring will marry her, which kickstarts the plot.

 Kanae Ohtori in Revolutionary Girl Utena is this to Akio, since as her fiance he's able to have control over the school and perpetuate his plan with the duels.
-Since the entire series is a deconstruction of princess tropes, in this case Kanae's situation represents how little power most princesses actually have when they're used this way, and late in the series it's heavily implied that Akio poisons her with the help of Anthy.
+Since the entire series is a deconstruction of prince and princess tropes, in this case Kanae's situation represents how little power many princesses actually have when they're used this way, and late in the series it's heavily implied that Akio poisons her with the help of Anthy.

 Uncle Fester was this to Debbie Jellinsky, the villainess in The Addams Family Values.